 We carry a wide range of rehabilitation and peri-operative braces which can provide comfort and support.
 Our most popular braces include Custom DonJoy Knee Braces for ACL repairs or Osteoarthritis, and Band-It braces for elbow pain.
 Others include Carpal Tunnel Syndrome Night splints, patello-femoral braces, lumbar supports, ankle braces, and many more!

-We are equipped with a full on-site gym where our physiotherapists and kinesiologists can create personalized exercise programs to be carried out at the clinic and at home.
+We are equipped with an on-site gym where our physiotherapists can create personalized exercise programs to be carried out at the clinic and at home.
 The program may consist of specific exercises to help restore movement, strength, flexibility, balance and function to facilitate safe return to regular activities of daily living.
 We also offer Work Hardening Programs to ensure safe return to work.

 We offer many modalities which can help to alleviate pain including Ultrasound, LASER, Electrical Muscle Stimulation, Interferential Current, and Hydrotherapy.